IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

    * Add a new paragraph of text
    * Update the image

-### Create and plan a sprint
+###Create and plan a sprint

 1. Create a sprint by clicking  **Add Sprints** and then clicking **CREATE**.
 You might need to refresh your window to see the new Sprint 1 lane.

 2. Update the **Planned For** field by dragging the task from the Backlog lane to the Sprint 1 lane.

 <a name='team'></a>
-## Part 3: Work as a team
+##Work as a team

 Members of the team can develop code independently and share changes when the changes are ready.
+This section of the tutorial corresponds to Part 3 of the related video.

-### Accept the invitation to join the project
+###Accept the invitation to join the project

 1. If you receive an email invitation, you can join the project by clicking on the link in the email invitation to the project.
 Alternatively, new team members can sign in, click **My Projects**, and then click **INVITATIONS**.